 Serge et Bruno Sourdais, AOC Chinon, Indre et Loire, Centre Val de Loire, France, 1993

-The AOC Chinon region lies between the left bank of the Loire and towards the south encompassing both banks of the Vienne.
+Chinon lies between the left bank of the Loire and towards the south encompassing both banks of the Vienne.
 Cabernet franc (aka breton) dominates, with up to 10% cabernet sauvignon permitted.
 The region’s red wine is reputedly characterised by fresh acidity and a notable aroma of violets

 WSET style tasting note

-Appearance: clear and bright, medium intensity garnet, showing tears and a moderate amount of sediment.
+Appearance: clear and bright, medium intensity garnet, showing tears [1/4 teaspoon of solid tartrate and soft sediment].

-Drinking readiness/ageing potential: drink now, unsuited to further ageing, but will keep for a year or two – a sound structure, pretty much fully developed.
+Drinking readiness/ageing potential: drink now, unsuited to further ageing, but will keep for a year, two at the most – fully developed, well-balanced now, with an element of tertiary fruit to balance the non-fruit tertiary element, but this latter delicate balance will decay.